smarter-project/documentation/README.md

 **Connectivity:**
 - You must be able to reach your edge node via IP on ports `22`(ssh) and `2520`(Webserver) from your dev machine for parts of this demo to work
 - The node must be able to reach your k3s-edge-server and cloud-data-node via IP

-## Deploy demo

-### Deploy using terraform

-If you have an AWS account, a terraform script is available on this repository at [Terraform](terraform) and a [readme](terraform/README.md) describes how to use it.
-This script will allocate an AWS EC2 Graviton instance, install k3s and helm and install all the charts needed to run this demo.
-The only missing part is one or more edge nodes that the user needs to provide.

-### Step by step deployment

 - To deploy the base system components common to all edge nodes, as well as the demo applications, we opt to use **Helm v3**.
 To install helm on the device which you are managing your k3s edge cluster with, you can follow the guide [here](https://helm.sh/docs/intro/install/#from-script).
 - Ensure in your environment that your kubeconfig is set properly.
 As a quick sanity check you can run: